pulumi/pulumi-azure/sdk/python/README.md

 > Azure Classic is based on the Terraform azurerm provider.
 It has fewer resources and resource options and receives new Azure features more slowly than Azure Native.
 However, Azure Classic remains fully-supported for existing usage.

 The Azure Classic resource provider for Pulumi lets you use Azure resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://pulumi.io/).
-For a streamlined Pulumi walkthrough, including language runtime installation and Azure configuration, click "Get Started" below.
+For a streamlined Pulumi walkthrough, including language runtime installation and Azure configuration, select "Get Started" below.

 <div>
     <a href="https://www.pulumi.com/docs/get-started/azure" title="Get Started">